michael-devlin/michael-devlin/README.md

 ### My Journey in Tech

-I made the career switch into tech in early 2021 so I could learn more about the technology behind the types of software I was using in both my professional and personal life.
-It started as a hobby and has since become a professional interest – driven by my passion for augmenting user experience.
-I now work as a Product Designer at Citizens Advice where I design sites, apps, and services.
+I began as a Digital Content Editor before getting into web design and development, which led to me getting involved in UX.
+I now work as a Design Lead at Citizens Advice where I've helped design design sites, web apps, and services.

 - 📫    Contact me: